ccesarrod/.NetCoreFuzzy/README.md

-This is a .NET core  app that uses angular 5  in the front end.
+This is a .NET core  app that uses angular 6 and  latest bootstrap  in the front end.
+The API are written in .NET core.

 To install:
 - Visual Studio